SylEleuth/gruvbox-plus-icon-pack/.github/ISSUE_TEMPLATE/missing_icon.md

 1. If it's a program, please provide name and link to the website or repository page.
 2. If You can, find a link to the original svg icon.
-3. Link to .desktop file (located in .local/share/applications or /usr/share/applications folder) and output of the xprop.
+3. Content of the .desktop file (located in .local/share/applications or /usr/share/applications folder).

 Issue should be only for one app.
 If You found more missing icons please open another issue.
 -->